jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 * I add an `assert statement`_ to see if an integer_ (a whole number without decimals) is the same :ref:`object<everything is an object>` as :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 61
-    :emphasize-lines: 11
+    :emphasize-lines: 4

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

-            # assert False is True
-            assert False is not True

     # assert True is not True
     assert True is True

     assert 0 is True

     # NOTES

-  the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`
+  the terminal_ shows

   .. code-block:: python

     E       assert 0 is True

+  because an integer_ is not the same :ref:`object<what is a class?>` as :ref:`True<test_what_is_true>`.

 * I change the statement to make it :ref:`True<test_what_is_true>`

   .. code-block:: python
-    :lineno-start: 95
+    :lineno-start: 61
-    :emphasize-lines: 11-12
+    :emphasize-lines: 4-5

-        def test_assertion_error_w_true(self):
-            # assert None is True
-            assert None is not True

-            # assert False is True
-            assert False is not True

     # assert True is not True
     assert True is True

     # assert 0 is True
     assert 0 is not True

     # NOTES

-  the test passes.
+  the test passes because an integer_ is not the same :ref:`object<what is a class?>` as :ref:`True<test_what_is_true>`.

 * I add a note about integers_

   .. code-block:: python
-    :lineno-start: 109
+    :lineno-start: 68
     :emphasize-lines: 14

     # NOTES